Understanding Process Variation

 - Assignable cause variation comes from sources outside of the system.
 This variation can occur because of operator error, use of improper tooling, equipment malfunction, raw material problems, or any other abnormal disruptive inputs.

-The goal of statistical process control is to understand the difference between these two types of variation—and to react only to assignable cause variation.
+The goal of SPC is to understand the difference between these two types of process variation—and to react only to assignable cause variation.
 Processes that show primarily common cause variation are, by definition, in control

 and running as well as possible.